Jai-C/JaiCastle/UWA Project 1/FifteenPuzzle/README.md

 # Author: Jai Castle
-# Task to create the fifteen puzzle (https://en.wikipedia.org/wiki/15_puzzle) Using java
+Task to create the fifteen puzzle (https://en.wikipedia.org/wiki/15_puzzle) Using Java.

 This includes a random board generator and an option to start from a board that is inputted (this board is then checked to see if it is valid).